 1. How does California law define voluntary manslaughter?

-California’s voluntary manslaughter law says that people are guilty of the crime if they take a human life either:
+California’s voluntary manslaughter law says that you are guilty of the crime if you take a human life either:

 - upon a sudden quarrel or in the heat of passion, or